Admissions Open Now for PGP-DM Class of 2026

 9. Special Capstone Project on Scale and Sustainability

 An MSW program prepares you to work better on the ground, understand communities and issues, develop solutions, and implement them.
-On the other hand, ISDM’s PGP-DM teaches you to create world-class social organizations with appropriate strategy, structure, systems and processes.
+On the other hand, ISDM’s PGP-DM teaches you to create world-class social organisations with appropriate strategy, structure, systems and processes.
 It also teaches you to put in place relevant networks, evaluation systems and a structure for monitoring progress.
-Students of PGP-DM master the ability to manage and lead a variety of Social Sector organizations, and successfully take up multiple roles that are indispensable for a thriving organization in the sector.
+Students of PGP-DM master the ability to manage and lead a variety of Social Sector organisations, and successfully take up multiple roles that are indispensable for a thriving organisation in the sector.

 Development Studies is a theoretical discipline that examines social, economic, and political factors influencing development, focusing on understanding inequalities and promoting sustainable solutions.
 On the other hand, ISDM’s PGP-DM goes beyond theory, and imparts strategic management skills to design interventions, create sustainable SPOs, and lead impactful social change, bridging the gap between theory and practical implementation for tangible impact.

 ISDM’s Post Graduate Program in Development Management is a unique management program specifically designed for application in the social development sector.
-It blends concepts, ideas and practices of development with management theories, combining in-class sessions with collaborative group work and an on-field component.
+It blends concepts, ideas and practices of development with management theories, combining in-class sessions with collaborative assignments and an on-field component.

 1. 22 Development Management core & elective courses and 10 workshops